FirelyTeam/firely-docs-firely-server/getting_started/getting_started.rst

 Getting Started
 ===============

-When starting with Firely Server, it is highly recommended to follow training in order to get the most out of your implementation.
-Firely offers several courses on working with Firely Server as well as developing with the SDK on which it is based.
-These courses can be tailored to your specific needs and it is possible to follow the course in a timeslot that is convenient for you and your team.
+The following pages will provide you with the first stepping stones when starting to work with Firely server.
+You can install Firely Server locally in a matter of minutes and test its functionality with Postman.

 .. image:: ../images/FirelyTraining.png
   :align: right
   :width: 250px
   :alt: Illustration of Firely server

-You can find more information on these courses `on Firely's course overview page <https://fire.ly/training/>`_.

-The following pages will provide you with the first stepping stones when starting to work with Firely server.

 .. toctree::
    :maxdepth: 1